kibu-australia/rawat/README.md

 ## Gotchas

-* Namespace each key, unless many entities refer to the same attribute in the database.
+* Namespace each key, unless many entities refer to the same datom in the database.
 * No `:db.type/byte` type implemented
 * `schema.core.Predicate` maps to `:db.type/keyword`.
 This is because `s/Keyword` returns an instance of `Predicate`.
 I have no idea how predicate functions would be used in database schemas, anyway.